 The years between the establishment of the Ukrainian Soviet Socialist Republic and the German invasion in June 1941 brought their own misery.
 A famine caused by forced Soviet collectivization of farms resulted in the death of millions of men, women, and children living in Ukraine, which was called “the bread basket of Europe.”
 Purges targeted intellectuals and Communist Party leaders, and after 1939, Soviet authorities targeted a wide range of “class enemies” in the western territories it annexed according to its agreement with Germany, known as the Molotov-Ribbentrop Pact.

-On the eve of the invasion in 1941, Ukraine was home to the largest Jewish population in Europe.
+On the eve of the invasion in 1941, the territory of Ukraine in its current internationally recognized borders was home to one of the largest Jewish populations in Europe.
 The fate of those Jews depended on many factors, including the local occupying authority and whether they were among the very few evacuated to the interior of the Soviet Union ahead of the invading forces.
 While scholars are still researching the scale of the Holocaust in Ukraine, they estimate at least one and a half million Jews were killed there.
 The Museum is in the process of gathering written records and oral testimony to fully tell the story of what happened in Ukraine during the Holocaust.

 What we do know is that following the brutal invasion of the Soviet Union by the German military, special forces called Einsatzgruppen arrived with orders to kill civilians perceived to be enemies of Nazi Germany.
 They divided the local population in the occupied territories of the Soviet Union, identifying the Jews and recruiting local collaborators.
 Most Jews in Ukraine were shot to death close to where they lived, not deported to distant camps.
 Their executioners were German but also Ukrainian, Russian, and other local collaborators.